 - 3 tablespoons Sriracha sauce, plus more for topping

-- Cook the rice with rice vinegar and kosher salt in a saucepan (according to the package) for 15 minutes.
-Fluff it with a fork, cover with a lid, and set it aside to steam.
+- Cook the sushi rice with rice vinegar and kosher salt in a saucepan (according to the package).
+Once the liquid absorbs, fluff the rice with a fork, cover with a lid, and set it aside to steam.

-- Set the oven to a low broil and prepare a rimmed baking sheet with parchment paper or a silicone mat.
-Arrange the salmon onto it and broil uncovered for 15 minutes until the salmon reaches 145°F (63°C)
+- Preheat the oven to low broil and line a rimmed baking sheet with parchment paper or a silicone mat.
+Arrange the salmon onto it and broil uncovered for 15 minutes, or until the salmon reaches an internal temperature of 145°F (63°C).

 - Transfer the cooked salmon to a mixing bowl and use a fork to shred it.
-Add three tablespoons of mayonnaise and three tablespoons of Sriracha and combine.
+Add the mayonnaise and Sriracha, and stir to combine.

 Laura